nginx/unit-docs/source/installation.rst

 ============================

-Before configuring and compiling Unit, install the required build tools plus the library files for available languages (Go, Node.js, PHP, Perl, Python, and Ruby) and other features you want Unit to support.
+Before configuring and compiling Unit, install the required build tools plus the library files for the supported languages (Go, Java, Node.js, PHP, Perl, Python, and Ruby), and other features you want to use with Unit.

 The commands below assume you are configuring Unit with all supported languages and features (:samp:`X`, :samp:`Y`, and :samp:`Z` stand in for major, minor,